About Seven of Wands

 The good news is, the fall isn't so far down.
 Our hero in the seven of wands is still sure-footed on higher ground as indicated by his stance on a cliff (Rider version, far right in the card trio above).

-We can also detect a chasm in emotion as our psychic eyes are drawn to the creeping waters below foot.
+We can also detect a flow of high emotion as our psychic eyes are drawn to the creeping waters below foot.
 As we explored in the suit of cups, water deals with dreams and emotions.
 It's presence and specific location in the seven of wands lets us know whatever viewpoint we are defending, we can be sure we have a deeply trenched emotional investment in it.

 In a reading, the seven of wands Tarot card meaning points to a need to make a stand and defend our position in our cause.
 Recall that wands are the initiators in the spectrum of human saga.